 Q What does the 'cut to length' option mean?

-A We can cut your timber to an exact length you specify, or leave a little in the length for you to trim on-site.
+A We can cut your timber to an exact length you specify.
 On linear and square metre orders you may find you get the total coverage in increments of the full board length.

 Q What cladding profiles are available?